Szaki73/Video-Generator-Application/README.md

 ## Usage

-We can break down the application into 2 parts: LEFT PANEL, TOP PANEL, GRID.
+After starting the app we can break down the window into 3 parts: LEFT PANEL, TOP PANEL, GRID.

 ### LEFT PANEL